A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization: Experiments

 \subsection{Experiment Protocols}

-Here, we briefly introduce the experiment protocols, and more details can be found in Appendix \ref{app:more_exp_protocols}.

-\textbf{Datasets.} We conduct the experiments on four popular benchmark datasets for imbalanced learning. \textbf{(a) CIFAR-10 and CIFAR-100}: Following the protocol in \cite{DBLP:journals/nn/BudaMM18,DBLP:conf/cvpr/CuiJLSB19,DBLP:conf/nips/CaoWGAM19}, we consider two types of imbalance: long-tailed imbalance (LT) and step imbalance (Step).
-For both imbalance types, we report the balanced accuracy averaged over 5 random seeds with an imbalance ratio $\rho := N_1 / N_C \in \{10, 100\}$. \textbf{(b) ImageNet-LT and iNaturalist}: We use the long-tailed version of the ImageNet dataset\footnotemark[2] \cite{DBLP:journals/ijcv/RussakovskyDSKS15} proposed by \cite{DBLP:conf/cvpr/0002MZWGY19}, and iNaturalist\footnotemark[3] \cite{DBLP:conf/cvpr/HornASCSSAPB18} is a real-world long-tailed dataset.
+\textbf{Datasets.} We conduct experiments on four popular benchmark datasets for imbalanced learning: \begin{itemize} \item \textbf{CIFAR-10 LT and CIFAR-100 LT}: The original version of CIFAR-10\footnotemark[1] and CIFAR-100\footnotemark[1] \cite{krizhevsky2009learning} consists of 50,000 training images and 10,000 validation images, uniformly sampled from 10 and 100 classes, respectively.
+Following the protocol in \cite{DBLP:journals/nn/BudaMM18,DBLP:conf/cvpr/CuiJLSB19,DBLP:conf/nips/CaoWGAM19}, we consider two types of imbalance: long-tailed imbalance (\textbf{LT}), where the number of training samples for each class decreases exponentially, and step imbalance (\textbf{STEP}), which reduces the sample size of half of the classes to a fixed ratio.
+For both imbalance types, we report the balanced accuracy averaged over 5 random seeds with the imbalance ratio $\rho \in \{10, 100\}$.
+Besides, for CIFAR-100 LT ($\rho = 100$), the classes are divided into three subcategories: Many ($>$ 100 images), Medium (20$\sim$100 images), and Few ($<$ 20 images), following the protocol in \cite{DBLP:conf/cvpr/0002MZWGY19,DBLP:conf/icml/Shi00SH024}. \item \textbf{ImageNet-LT and iNaturalist}: We use the long-tailed version of the ImageNet dataset\footnotemark[2] \cite{DBLP:journals/ijcv/RussakovskyDSKS15} proposed by \cite{DBLP:conf/cvpr/0002MZWGY19}, which contains 115.8K images from 1K classes with $N_1 = 1280$ and $N_C = 5$. iNaturalist\footnotemark[3] \cite{DBLP:conf/cvpr/HornASCSSAPB18} is a real-world long-tailed dataset with 437.5K images from 8,142 classes.
+Following the protocol in \cite{DBLP:conf/cvpr/ZhongC0J21}, the classes are split into three subsets under long-tailed imbalance: Many, Medium, and Few.
+ImageNet-LT has 390/445/165 many/medium/few classes, respectively, while iNaturalist has 842/3701/3599, respectively.
+We report the balanced accuracy on all the classes and each subset. \end{itemize}

-\textbf{Baselines and Competitors.} For the CIFAR datasets, we aim to validate the theoretical results and the performance gain induced by the proposed method.
-Hence, we select the following baselines: the CE loss (CE) \cite{10.5555/2371238}, the LDAM loss (LDAM) \cite{DBLP:conf/nips/CaoWGAM19}, LDAM+DRW \cite{DBLP:conf/nips/CaoWGAM19}, and the VS loss (VS) \cite{DBLP:conf/nips/KiniPOT21} that generalizes the LA loss \cite{DBLP:conf/iclr/MenonJRJVK21} and the CDT loss \cite{DBLP:journals/corr/abs-2001-01385}.
+\textbf{Competitors.} On the CIFAR datasets, we select several popular loss-oriented methods as the baselines, including the CE loss (CE) \cite{10.5555/2371238}, the LDAM loss (LDAM) \cite{DBLP:conf/nips/CaoWGAM19}, LDAM+DRW \cite{DBLP:conf/nips/CaoWGAM19}, and the VS loss (VS) \cite{DBLP:conf/nips/KiniPOT21} that generalizes the LA loss \cite{DBLP:conf/iclr/MenonJRJVK21} and the CDT loss \cite{DBLP:journals/corr/abs-2001-01385}.
 We tune all the hyperparameters according to the suggestions in the original papers.
-For the ImageNet-LT and iNaturalist datasets, we select state-of-the-art methods, listed in Tab.\ref{tab:ima_ina}, as the competitors to validate the effectiveness of the method.
+Besides, we also compare our conference version \cite{DBLP:conf/nips/WangX00CH23}, denoted by CE+ADRW and VS+TLA+ADRW.
+On ImageNet-LT and iNaturalist, we select superior methods as competitors, especially the loss-oriented ones, which are listed in Tab.\ref{tab:ima_ina}.